cualquiercosa327/vvctre/RPC.md

 Set the pad state.

-## Request for setting a custom pad state
+## Body for setting a custom pad state

 ```json
 {